 *Information is available for incorporated cities or towns and for federally recognized tribes with land in trust.
 Tribal information was last updated in March 2021 and is subject to change.
 Past PSPS information is updated yearly, and currently reflects PSPS outages occurring in 2019 and 2020.

 You can see our wildfire safety improvements around your community and other areas we serve on the map.

 NOTE: Internet Explorer is not supported for this application.

-Weather and ground conditions affecting a possible PSPS event can change quickly and the actual impact of a future PSPS event is uncertain.
-During an actual PSPS event, we will provide active PSPS event maps that customers can access on our PSPS updates page.
+Weather and ground conditions affecting a possible PSPS outage can change quickly and the actual impact of a future PSPS is uncertain.
+During an actual PSPS outage, we will provide active PSPS maps that you can access on our PSPS updates page.

 Learn more about our community wildfire safety improvement progress

 If you have any questions, please email firstname.lastname@example.org.